madfish-solutions/sol2ligo-course/src/content/bytes-and-strings/content.md

 Strings resemble the Solidity strings with defined concatenation and slicing operators.

 In the example below the code won't be compiled because access by the index isn't supported in Ligo.
-Nevertheless, the true Ligo developer could overcome it by such a line:
+Nevertheless, a Ligo developer could overcome it by such a line:

 ```jsx
 const b : bytes = Bytes.sub(0n, 1n, b0);